 Andrew C. Glatz, MD, MSCE

-Andrew C. Glatz, MD, MSCE is a core faculty member at the Center for Pediatric Clinical Effectiveness (CPCE) at The Children’s Hospital of Philadelphia (CHOP), a pediatric interventional cardiologist at CHOP, and assistant professor of pediatrics at the University of Pennsylvania Perelman School of Medicine.
+Andrew C. Glatz, MD, MSCE is a core faculty member at the Center for Pediatric Clinical Effectiveness (CPCE) at The Children’s Hospital of Philadelphia (CHOP), a pediatric interventional cardiologist at CHOP, and associate professor of pediatrics at the University of Pennsylvania Perelman School of Medicine.
 Dr. Glatz received his medical degree from the Washington University School of Medicine, and completed internship, residency, and fellowship at CHOP.
 He also has a Master of Science in Clinical Epidemiology from the University of Pennsylvania.

 Dr. Glatz’s research focus relates to outcomes and quality of care for children with congenital heart disease, using both single-center data and larger multi-center administrative and registry datasets.
 Specific projects include quantifying collateral flow by cardiac MRI in children with single ventricle forms of congenital heart disease; characterizing the risk of exposure to diagnostic and therapeutic radiation among children with congenital heart disease; standardizing the diagnosis, management, and outcomes assessment of femoral arterial injury following cardiac catheterization; improving assessment of long-term outcomes of children who undergo the Fontan operation.